Guide to Direct Loans

 - Repayment Schedule

-- Information provided to you by the Direct Loan Servicer that shows the amount borrowed, the amount of monthly payments, and the date payments are due.
+- Information provided to you by the Direct Loan Servicer shows the amount borrowed, the number of monthly payments, and the date payments are due.

 To find out about interest rates, how to apply for a loan, repayment plans, deferments, forbearance, consequences of default, and much more, visit Federal Student Aid Loans.